isomerpages/moe-kuochuanprespri/_about-us/Principal's Message.md

 <div class="container">
  <img src="/images/principal.jpg" style="width:60%; height:50%;"></div>

-<p class="text">Blessed Year 2023!  <br> <br>
+<p class="text">Blessed Semester 2, 2023!  <br>

 We thank you (our beloved readers) for your interests in checking out our school website and in knowing KCPPS via this platform!
-Thank you also for reading my message. <br> <br>
+Thank you also for reading my message.

-In KCPPS, it is our collective desire to see our pupils ARISE and shine!
-Be the future-ready citizens rooted in our ARISE values!
-It is also our vision for them to shine – to be “Lifelong Learners and Lifelong Pals”, having the passion to learn for life and forming deep meaningful relationships with those whom they cherish.
-The challenges that our young learners face in the future is unimaginable.
-These challenges may not be the same, hence, the need to learn to manage and lead change. <br> <br>

-As we continue to navigate the realities and changing landscape of the Endemic Phase, we are committed to continue to provide educational experiences for every pupil to support their health and safety, holistic growth, and wellbeing.  <br> <br>
+We are now in the second half of 2023.
+As we continue to navigate the realities and changing landscape of the Endemic Phase, we are committed to continue to provide educational experiences for every pupil to support their health and safety, holistic growth, and wellbeing.

+We have earned a reputation of all-round excellence through the heartwork and hardwork of our pupils, staff, parents, Parent Support Group, Alumni, School Management Committee, and our community partners.
+We are proud to have a range of programmes to cater to the diverse interests and needs of our learners.
+We also take time to plan strategically, forge positive relationships, celebrate success (recognise both process and outcome), and foster a learning environment where our entire school community thrives.

-In our school, we integrate learning into many pedagogical experiences for our pupils to find the joy of learning in authentic settings.
+In our school, we integrate learning into many pedagogical experiences for our pupils.
 We make learning engaging and meaningful so that they see the connection between what they learn in the classroom and the relevance for application in the real world.
 We want our pupils to grow up with the right attitude for learning – being curious, able to problem solve creatively, work in collaboration and communicate effectively.
-Intentionally, our pupils are nurtured with emotions like empathy and joy.
-It is our endeavour to develop in them the inner strength and confidence to push themselves to achieve their goals in life. <br> <br>
+Intentionally, our pupils are nurtured with emotions like empathy, compassion and joy.
+It is our endeavour to develop in them the inner strength and confidence to push themselves to achieve their goals in life.

-Learning is also about engaging and encouraging the heart.
-We want our pupils to feel good about their experiences, enjoy the process, internalise what they have learnt and yearn for more learning.
-We want them to cultivate patience.
-To build this skillset, one needs time.
-Instant gratification will not work.
-We will continue to work closely with our wonderful parents to help our pupils discover their passion, interest, purpose and path in life.
-Educators and parents are bound by a shared aspiration in helping our children to navigate confidently in this new world.
-More importantly, we want our children to have the confidence to fly strong, courage to fly far, aspiration to fly high, affiliation to fly together, and love to fly back to those who care for them!
-They must remember their roots and heritage.
-We pray that they will lead and serve our country one day in their own amazing ways! <br> <br>
+This year, we celebrated our 99th Founders’ Day with the theme ‘Hope’.
+Theme Verse: “*May the God of hope fill you with all joy and peace as you trust in him, so that you may overflow with hope by the power of the Holy Spirit.”
+(Romans 15:13)*<br>Last year, our theme was ‘Faith’, anchored by God’s faithfulness in our Kuo Chuan Presbyterian Schools.
+This year, we remind ourselves that we anchor our ‘Hope’ in the love of Jesus Christ always.
+As a Kuo Chuan family, we are grateful to God for his provision and blessings upon our school over the years and we look forward to the centennial next year!

+I am privileged and honoured to have the opportunity to lead KCPPS – a school with such a rich heritage and tradition!
+We are a strong and vibrant school that pursues excellence in teaching and learning whilst nurturing the social and emotional competencies of our pupils to support them to become confident and resilient individuals.

-This year, we celebrate our 99th Founders’ Day!
-God brings us through all seasons and KCPPS will continue to grow and move ahead on a strong foundation built over 99 years!
-I am certain that as a big Kuo Chuan community, so long as we stay strong, stay united, and stay resilient, we will find new meaning and purpose in our collaborative endeavours, and we will emerge a better school system and a better nation!  <br> <br>
+I am certain that as a big Kuo Chuan community, so long as we stay strong, stay united, and stay resilient, we will find new meaning and purpose in our collaborative endeavours, and we will emerge a better school!

-To God be the Glory!   <br> <br>
+To God be the Glory!

 Blessings! <br> <br>